 So, von Bunge's species from Asia, the medicinal Chinese milk vetch, needed a new name.
 Botanists went through the literature to see if other earlier botanists had maybe described other new species based on plants that were now considered to be part of Bunge's species.
 And yes indeed, there were several names available for plants that sometimes had been considered separate from Astragalus membranaceus, but now were included, so the oldest of those species names can be used.

 The problem was that the botanists could not agree on how to divide up the plants into different species.
-In taxonomy we often talk about 'lumpers' (botanists that like to have large, widespread and morphologically variable species) and 'splitters' (who like many small species, often from small geographical areas and more uniform characteristics).
+In taxonomy we often talk about 'lumpers' (botanists that like to have a few, widespread and morphologically variable species) and 'splitters' (who like many small species, often from small geographical areas and more uniform characteristics).

 The current world expert on this group of milk vetches is Dr. Xiangyun Zhu from Institute of Botany in Beijing in China, who has graciously helped us understand this complicated issue.
 After detailed morphological analyses, Dr. Zhu showed that the species Astragalus penduliflorus from Europe, is actually the same species as the medicinal plant known as Astragalus membranaceus in East Asia (see his paper in Nordic Journal of Botany 23: 283-294 (2005).
 When biologists learn more about species, sometimes their names change to reflect our new understanding of their relationships and properties.
 It might be inconvenient at times, but is part of scientific progress.